Skip to main content

 Introduction

-The Licensed Practical Nurse: Acting with Client-specific Orders standards, limits, and conditions apply to licensed practical nurses (LPNs) when they are acting with client-specific orders.
+The Licensed Practical Nurses: Acting under Client-specific Orders standards, limits, and conditions set the expectations that licensed practical nurses must meet when they are performing activities that they are competent and allowed to perform under client-specific orders.

 Standards